 Big Selection, Competitive Prices.

 In many ways, Skala’s business model is one that has worked well in Lake County.
 It’s certainly a thriving venture and not just because of its product!
-Skala’s hard work, determined growth, opportunity-seizing methods, and dogged determination make up a good play book for anyone considering to start a business in Lake County.
+Skala’s hard work, determined growth, opportunity-seizing methods, and dogged determination make up a good playbook for anyone considering starting a business in Lake County.

 Today the Leadville Liquors building is four times the store’s original size, most of that being storage and refrigeration space.
 Because, in the liquor business, in order to stay competitive, you need to have the storage space to stock up on the good deals distributors can offer, passing the savings along to the consumer, motivating them to buy local.

 Ever the competitive businesswoman, Skala knows that there are options.
 “I get down to Apple Jack (Liquors in Denver) prices,” she states, knowing that some locals still pick up their moonshine down in the big city.
 “I can’t always beat their sales, but I meet their regular prices.”

 Some would say it was the big renovation in 2002 that took Leadville Liquors to that next level.
 The subsequent expansion involved buying the property to the east of the liquor store.
 When the property came on the market, Skala seized the opportunity and bought the lots and the old, barnlike structure.

 Of course there are always the unforeseen events that test a business owner’s mettle as well.
 In 2005, the Colorado Department of Transportation (CDOT) underwent a major construction project to widen Highway 24.
 That’s when the sidewalks and middle turn lane were added to that stretch of locally known Poplar Street.
 Skala was faced with another upgrade project, but not one she necessarily planned or budgeted for.
 But when your business is located adjacent to a major highway project, you roll with it and mitigate any negative impacts.

 One bourbon, one scotch and lots of beer!